 In all the various articles, biographies and obituaries relating to the Rev Henry Glanville Barnacle, the one event in his life that is invariably remarked on is his time as an astronomical observer on the 1874 Transit of Venus expedition to Hawaii.
-And yet it is probably the one event in his life he would want forgotten.
+And yet it is probably the event in his life he would most wish forgotten.

 His other achievements included Cambridge degrees, a long clerical career in England and Australia, a reputation as an expert conchologist, and, what links him to this website, his time as principal of St John’s College at Grimsargh.
 But none of these distinguishes him from his fellows.